 Welcome to Nursery!

-The staff in nursery are Jenny Knowles, (EYFS Team Leader) and Teaching Assistants: Laura Mather, Tanya Arnold, Katie Gardner, Dee Wright, Lindsey McAuley and Emma Sherrington.
+The staff in nursery are Jenny Knowles, (EYFS Team Leader) and Teaching Assistants: Laura Mather, Joanne Stevenson, Katie Gardner, Donna Gardner, Emma Sherrington and Lindsey McAuley.

 Our intention within the Early Years Foundation Stage at Ryelands Primary and Nursery School is to be a consistently high quality setting to provide a secure foundation for children’s learning.
-We intend to provide learning and development opportunities planned around the needs and interests of each individual child, through planning in the moment and delivering an individual next steps approach.
+We intend to provide a child-centred approach with learning and development opportunities planned around the needs and interests of each individual child, through a mix of planning in the moment, topic led planning and delivering an individual next step, skill-based approach.
 We recognise that many children start our nursery or reception with starting points significantly lower than typical development for their age and our intention is for all children to make accelerated progress to close this gap.
-We aim to develop a strong partnership between practitioners and parents and/or carers to all work together to accelerate the progress of the children’s learning.
+To aid this we ensure that our transition between the phases of EYFS is as effective as possible by ensuring it is a process and not an event.
+We aim to develop a triangle of trust and a strong partnership between practitioners and parents and/or carers to all work together to accelerate the progress of the children’s learning.
 We believe that every child should be included and supported and there should be equality of opportunities.
 We follow a gender neutral approach and work with several agencies to support the needs of all of our children.

 As a whole staff team we aim to:

-*Provide positive relationships with every child.
-We aim for these positive relationships to develop children who are resilient, capable, confident, strong, independent learners.
+*Provide positive relationships and respectful caregiving for every child.
+We aim for these positive relationships to develop children to become resilient, capable, confident, strong, independent, holistic, life-long learners.

-*Provide an enabling environment inside and outside which cater for the needs and interests of our current cohorts.
+*Provide a language rich, enabling environment inside and outside which cater for the needs and interests of our current cohorts.

 * Maintain a safe, caring, happy environment where every child matters and each child feels safe, nurtured, loved and supported.